microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/scaled_deployment/configuration_manager_scaled_tasksequence/_index.md

     ![Screenshot showing the application being distributed](./09.png)

-- Click “Add”, select “Distribution Point” and select one or more distribution points where you would like to distribute the application to.
+- Click “Add”, select “Distribution Point” and select one or more distribution points where you would like to distribute the application.

     ![Screenshot showing the distribution point option](./10.png)

     ![Screenshot showing the distribution point selection](./11.png)

-- Click “Next” to finalize the wizard and initate the content distributtion.
+- Click “Next” to finalize the wizard and initiate the content distribution.

     ![Screenshot showing a successful content distribution](./12.png)